Outcome and program

 Figure 3.11 Age of pending applications, 2010–11 to 2014–15

 Figure 3.12 All applications, time pending, 2010–11 to 2014–15

 Age of reserved judgments outstanding

 The Court aims to have 75 per cent of reserved judgments delivered within three months after the hearing.
-The Court did not meet this target in 2013–14, with only 51 per cent of judgments at 30 June 2014 less than three months old; therefore 49 per cent were more than three months.
-Typically the Court will have only a relatively small number of reserved judgments waiting to be delivered.
-At 30 June 2014 the Court had 147 such reserved judgments outstanding.
+The Court did not meet this target in 2014–15, with 56 per cent of judgments not yet delivered at 30 June 2015 less than three months old and 44 per cent were more than three months.

 Figure 3.13 shows the five year trend in reserved judgments outstanding at 30 June each year, compared with the target of 75 per cent.
 Figure 3.14 shows the five year trend in time for reserved judgments outstanding at 30 June each year.

 Figure 3.13 Reserved judgments outstanding (pending) less than three months, as at 30 June 2010–11 to 2014–15

 Figure 3.14 Time for reserved judgments outstanding (pending), at 30 June 2010–11 to 2014–15

 This measure is a snapshot at a particular point in the year and does not fully encapsulate the actual time it takes the Court to deliver a reserved judgment throughout the whole year (75 per cent within three months).
 The actual time for a judgment to be delivered is better explained in the following section.

 Percentage of cases finalised